scaredmeow/template-py-data-project/CONTRIBUTING.md

 1. Check the [issues](link to issues) page to see if there is an existing issue related to your contribution.
 If not, create a new issue and describe your contribution clearly and concisely.
 2. Fork the repository and create a new branch from the main branch.
 Name your branch according to the following convention: `feature/your-feature-name` or `bugfix/your-bugfix-name`.
 3. Make your changes in your branch and commit them with a meaningful message.
-Follow the [commit message guidelines](link to commit message guidelines).
+Follow the [commit message guidelines](#commit-message-guidelines).
 4. Push your branch to your forked repository and create a pull request to the main branch of the original repository.
 Reference the issue number in your pull request description and explain what your changes do and why they are needed.
 5. Wait for the project maintainer or other contributors to review your pull request and provide feedback.
 Address any comments or requests for changes and update your pull request accordingly.
 6. Once your pull request is approved and merged, delete your branch and update your local and forked repositories.

-<<<<<<< HEAD
+### Project Structure

+This project follows a standard data science project structure, as described below:

+- `docs`: This folder contains the task and project documentation, such as the project proposal, project plan, and final report.
+Each document should have a clear name and purpose.
+- `data`: This folder contains the raw and processed data files used for analysis and modeling.
+Do not upload any sensitive or confidential data to this folder.
+- `notebooks`: This folder contains the Jupyter notebooks that perform data exploration, analysis, visualization, and modeling.
+Each notebook should have a clear title and purpose.
+- `scripts`: This folder contains the Python scripts that automate data processing, model training, testing, and evaluation.
+Each script should have a clear name and function.
+- `models`: This folder contains the trained and saved models, as well as any model artifacts such as weights, parameters, or metadata.
+Each model file should have a clear name and description.
+- `reports`: This folder contains the reports or presentations that summarize the results and findings of the project.
+Each report file should have a clear name and format.
+- `requirements.txt`: This file lists the Python packages and dependencies required to run the project.
+Use `pip install -r requirements.txt` to install them.

 ### Raising Issues

-If there are any issues, new features, or bugs found, you may raise an issue found in the [issues](link-here) page.
+If there are any issues, new features, or bugs found, you may raise an issue found in the [issues](link to issues) page.
 However, you may have to consider the following before making an issue.

 1. Make sure that your issue is unique and was not raised before.
 You might want to search for existing or closed issues that might solve the problem.
 Duplicated issues would be closed for housekeeping purposes.
 2. Check if your current commit is the updated commit.
 There might be changes or updates that were updated in the latest commits or pull requests.